burhanaras/AndroCoda/README.md

 ## Architecture

-We have developed this application using **AndroCoda Architecture** architecture which is an improved version of Clean Architecture + MVVM.
+We have developed this application using **AndroCoda Architecture** which is an improved version of Clean Architecture + MVVM.
 We haved used the **Kotlin** programming language using industry-proven tools and libraries.

 The main players in the MVVM pattern are:
   - **The View** — that informs the ViewModel about the user’s actions